vikpande/readable/README.md

 ```
 yarn start or npm start
 ```
-YOu can now view the web-app on yoru localhost on port 3000
+You can now view the web-app on your localhost on port 3000

 Contributing